 What is Section 115JC of the Income Tax Act?

-Section 115JC of Income Tax Act applies to individuals, Hindu Undivided Families (HUFs), and firms (excluding companies) who are subject to Alternate Minimum Tax (AMT).
+Section 115JC of Income Tax Act applies to individuals, Hindu Undivided Families (HUFs), and firms (excluding companies) who are subject to the Alternate Minimum Tax (AMT).
 AMT ensures that these taxpayers pay a minimum tax rate, even if they qualify for various exemptions and deductions under the Income Tax Act.

 This provision was introduced to counter aggressive tax planning strategies that significantly reduce tax liabilities, even for high-income earners, by allowing excessive deductions.
 Section 115JC applies to taxpayers with lower incomes after deductions than the threshold set by the AMT system.